zonemaster/zonemaster/docs/public/specifications/test-zones/Engine/Recursor-PM/CNAME.md

 * Query name: "nxdomain-via-cname.cname.recursor.engine.xa"
   * The [RCODE Name] in the response is NxDomain.
-  * The target of the CNAME, `nxdomain-via-cname-target` does not exist in the, zone and is not delegated.
+  * The target of the CNAME, `nxdomain-via-cname-target` does not exist in the zone and is not delegated.
   * To be found in the answer section:
 ```